cableguy99/docs/docs/wp-and-research/technical-whitepaper.md

 ### Spam Attack {#spam-attack .unnumbered}

 **Tao** keeps the same transaction fee mechanism as Ethereum which is indicated via gasPrice.
-However, **Tao** supports minimum transaction fee (at 1 wei), which somehow enables spamming that attacker tries to broadcast a huge amount of low fee transactions to the system.
+However, **Tao** supports minimum transaction fees (at 1 Wei), which may lead to spamming, ie: an attacker tries to broadcast a huge amount of low fee transactions to the system.
 However, **Tao** masternodes always sort transactions and pick up only high fee transactions into the proposing block.
 Thus, spammers have little chance to harm the system.